Crataegus: Culinary use

 On Manitoulin Island, Ontario, some red-fruited species are called hawberries.
-During colonization, European settlers ate these fruits during the winter as the only remaining food supply.
+During colonisation, European settlers ate these fruits during the winter as the only remaining food supply.
 People born on the island are now called "haweaters".

-The fruits of Crataegus mexicana are known in Mexico as tejocotes and are eaten raw, cooked, or in jam during the winter.
+In Mexico the fruit of many Crataegus species are known as tejocotes, but only C. mexicana appears to be cultivated for culinary use.
 They are stuffed in the piñatas broken during the traditional pre-Christmas celebration known as Las Posadas.
 They are also cooked with other fruits to prepare a Christmas punch.
-The mixture of tejocote paste, sugar, and chili powder produces a popular Mexican candy called rielitos, which is manufactured by several brands.
+The mixture of tejocote paste, sugar and chili powder produces a popular Mexican candy called rielitos, which is manufactured by several brands.

-The 4 cm fruits of the species Crataegus pinnatifida (Chinese hawthorn) are tart, bright red, and resemble small crabapple fruits.
-They are used to make many kinds of Chinese snacks, including haw flakes and being coated in sugar syrup and put on a stick tanghulu.
-The fruits, which are called 山楂 shān zhā in Chinese, are also used to produce jams, jellies, juices, alcoholic beverages, and other drinks; these could in turn be used in other dishes (for instance, many older recipes for Cantonese sweet and sour sauce call for shānzhā jam).
+The fruits of the species C. pinnatifida (Chinese hawthorn), and particularly the large-fruited C. pinnatifida var. major are cultivated.
+They are tart, bright red and resemble small crabapple fruits.
+They are used to make many kinds of Chinese snacks, such as tanghulu — coated in sugar syrup and skewered – and haw flakes.
+The fruits, which are called 山楂 shān zhā in Chinese, are also used to produce jams, jellies, juices, alcoholic beverages and other drinks; these could in turn be used in other dishes (for instance, many older recipes for Cantonese sweet and sour sauce call for shānzhā jam).
 In South Korea, a liquor called sansachun (산사춘) is made from the fruits.

 In Iran, the fruits of Crataegus (including Crataegus azarolus var. aronia, as well as other species) are known as zâlzâlak and eaten raw as a snack, or made into a jam known by the same name.

-The fruits of North America's Crataegus greggiana are made into preserves.
+The fruits of North America's C. greggiana are made into preserves.

 Research

 A 2008 Cochrane Collaboration meta-analysis of previous studies concluded that evidence exists of "a significant benefit in symptom control and physiologic outcomes" for an extract of hawthorn used as an adjuvant in treating chronic heart failure.
 A 2010 review concluded that "Crataegus [hawthorn] preparations hold significant potential as a useful remedy in the treatment of cardiovascular disease".
-The review indicated the need for further study of the best dosages and concluded that although "many different theoretical interactions between Crataegus and orthodox medications have been postulated ... none have [yet] been substantiated.
+The review indicated the need for further study of the best dosages and concluded that although "many different theoretical interactions between Crataegus and orthodox medications have been postulated ... none have [yet] been substantiated."

-Phytochemicals found in hawthorn include tannins, flavonoids, oligomeric proanthocyanidins, and phenolic acids.
+Phytochemicals found in hawthorn include tannins, flavonoids, oligomeric proanthocyanidins and phenolic acids.

 Traditional medicine

 Several species of hawthorn have been used in traditional medicine.
-The products used are often derived from C. monogyna, C. laevigata, or related Crataegus species, "collectively known as hawthorn", not necessarily distinguishing between these species.
-The dried fruits of Crataegus pinnatifida (called shān zhā in Chinese) are used in traditional Chinese medicine, primarily as a digestive aid.
-A closely related species, Crataegus cuneata (Japanese hawthorn, called sanzashi in Japanese) is used in a similar manner.
+The products used are often derived from C. monogyna, C. laevigata, or related Crataegus species, sometimes generally referred to as hawthorn without distinguishment.
+The dried fruits of C. pinnatifida (called shān zhā in Chinese) are used in traditional Chinese medicine, primarily as a digestive aid.
+A closely related species, C. cuneata (Japanese hawthorn, called sanzashi in Japanese) is used in a similar manner.
 Other species (especially Crataegus laevigata) are used in herbal medicine where the plant is believed to strengthen cardiovascular function.

-The Kutenai people of northwestern North America used black hawthorn fruit (Kutenai language: kaǂa; approximate pronunciation: kasha) for food, and red hawthorn fruit (Kutenai language: ǂupǂi; approximate pronunciation: shupshi) in traditional medicine.
+The Kutenai people of northwestern North America used black hawthorn fruit (Kutenai language: kaⱡa; approximate pronunciation: kasha) for food, and red hawthorn fruit (Kutenai language: ⱡupⱡi; approximate pronunciation: shupshi) in traditional medicine.